claudio-araya/claudio-araya/README.md

 ###

-<p align="left">My name is Claudio Araya and I am a computer engineering student.</p>
+<p align="left">My name is Claudio Araya, and I am a student of Civil Engineering in Computer Science.</p>

 ###